rgalanakis/robgforpps/_pages/policy.md

 Until we can dig in and understand if and how more education spending will improve outcomes, we should be very wary of raising taxes or locking in future spending.

 **Multi-solving policy: Reduce administrative spending to historical levels, below the current bloated average at peer districts.**

+**Multi-solving policy: Advocate at the state level to increase the Local Option Levy match limit for the State School Funding formula, allowing districts to raise more funds to pay for staff.**

 **Multi-solving policy: Do not propose or pass bonds where almost 50% of the revenue is going to interest.**